 - 5. If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
 If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - The mark for a component examination will be expressed in tenths. - A result for an component examination or practical may be included in the determination of the final mark only if it is at least a 5.0. - 7.
+The following provisions apply in this respect: - The mark for a component examination will be expressed in tenths, where hundredths greater or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - A result for a component examination or practical may be included in the determination of the final mark only if it is at least a 5.0. - 7.
 Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
 The definition that the other degree programme attributes to those marks will also be adopted.
-The provisions of Article 31 apply to final marks that are earned abroad. - 8.
-If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit.
+The provisions of Article 31 apply to final marks that are earned abroad.